oliverproud/oliverproud.github.io/_posts/2020-01-22-draft-ml-questions-post.md

 **Supervised Learning:**

-The dataset is a collection of labelled examples, each example **x** is a feature vector.
-The goal of a supervised machine learning algorithm is to use this labelled dataset to train a model that takes a feature vector **x** as input and output a label or labels that best match this feature vector.
+The dataset is a collection of labelled examples, each example $$x_i$$ is a feature vector.
+The goal of a supervised machine learning algorithm is to use this labelled dataset to train a model that takes a feature vector $$x_i$$ as input and output a label or labels that best match this feature vector.

 **Unsupervised Learning:**

-The dataset is a collection of unlabelled examples, where again **x** is a feature vector.
+The dataset is a collection of unlabelled examples, where again $$x_i$$ is a feature vector.
 The goal of an unsupervised machine learning algorithm is to use the unlabelled dataset to find some previously unknown pattern, ways this can be used are:

 - Clustering
   - For clustering, the model returns the ID of the cluster for each feature in the dataset